freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1690.1

 After a person picks a bike to return and you know that it's a bike they have rented, you need to update all the info in the database to return it.
 Below the `update date_returned` comment, create a `RETURN_BIKE_RESULT` variable that sets the `date_returned` column to `NOW()` for the bike rented.
+Use the `RENTAL_ID` to figure out which row to update.

 #### HINTS

 - Here's an example: `RETURN_BIKE_RESULT=$($PSQL "<query_here>")`
 - You want to use the `UPDATE`, `SET`, `NOW()`, and `WHERE` keywords in the query
-- You want to update the column for the rental using the `RENTAL_ID` variable
 - Here's an example of the query: `UPDATE <table> SET <column> = <value> WHERE <condition>`
 - The query you want is `UPDATE rentals SET date_returned = NOW() WHERE rental_id = $RENTAL_ID`
 - Add `RETURN_BIKE_RESULT=$($PSQL "UPDATE rentals SET date_returned = NOW() WHERE rental_id = $RENTAL_ID")` below the `update date_returned` comment